How does the media shape public opinion on migration?

 Rob McNeil - former newspaper journalist and now Deputy Director and Head of Media and Communications at Oxford University's Migration Observatory.
 He lectures on migration and the media, and researches migration news stories.

-Douna Haj Ahmad - a Syrian journalist, human rights activist and refugee living in London.
+Douna Haj Ahmed - a Syrian journalist, human rights activist and refugee living in London.
 She holds masters' degrees from Damascus University and the University of York.

 Andrew Harding - currently the BBC’s Paris Correspondent, where some of his most notable recent reporting has been on the small boats, their attempts to cross the Channel, and how the French authorities deal with them.